Creative Burnout is real. Your passion can exhaust you.

 Walk away from your creative tasks and do something else.

 Want to know what I did yesterday?
-I willingly and enthusiastically chose to shave my dog’s matted butt hair, trim his crazy long toe tufts, and then take a trip to the nearest self-serve dog washing station to give him a thorough scrubbing with blueberry scented shampoo.
+I willingly and enthusiastically chose to shave my dog’s matted butt hair, trim his crazy long toe tufts, and then take a trip to the nearest self-serve dog washing station to give him a thorough scrubbing with blueberry-scented shampoo.
 I woke up and thought I can work on the three paintings I started in the studio OR I can get covered from head to toe in dog hair and soapy water.

 I’d rather be covered in dog hair right now.

-When you try to force the creative process, it can make the burnout even worse.
+When you try to force the creative process, it can make burnout even worse.
 Walk away and do something menial.
 Spend time with friends.
 Call your Mom.
 Shave your dog’s butt dreads off.
 Organize your underwear drawer.
 Clean the whole house.
-Fold all of the towels in the bathroom like sushi rolls.
+Fold and roll all of the towels in the bathroom like sushi rolls.

 Menial tasks help to shift your attention to recharge.